akimdesign/misc-work/Photoshop/psNotes.md

 - don't keep too many tabs/files open, uses a lot of memory and slows down computer
 - to switch colours in colour panel [bottom left][x] key
-- OPT + Click on group layer to see objects within it on screen
+- OPT + Click on group layer to see objects within it on screen **Adjusting Canvas**
+- to expand canvas size to include image/design
+  - Image menu
+  - Reveal all
+- manually can be done too
+  - Image menu
+  - Canvas size
+  - click on relative
+  - add pixels needed
+  - can also change where to place them, i.e on grid click bottom right square[arrows point up and diagonally] to ensure pixels added to top and left side

 ## Opening Files